Black science fiction: Literature

 According to Jess Nevins, "a fully accurate history of black speculative fiction ... would be impossible to write" because very little is known of the dime novel authors of the 19th century and the pulp magazine writers of the early 20th century, including notably their ethnicity.
 Although the concept of science fiction as a discrete genre had already emerged in the late 19th century, its early black exponents do not appear to have been influenced by each other.
 Moreover, because of the genre of science fiction often prioritizing publication via a set of canonical magazines, it can be difficult to create a timeline for black science fiction because its authors may not have been included in those publications.
+Hope Wabuke, a writer and assistant professor at the University of Nebraska–Lincoln of English and Creative Writing, argues that the term "Black Speculative Literature" can encompass the terms Afrofuturism, Africanfuturism, and Africanjujuism, the latter two coined by Nnedi Okorafor, all of which center "African and African diasporic culture, thought, mythos, philosophy, and worldviews."

 19th century

 In 1859, Martin Delany (1812–1885), one of the foremost U.S. black political leaders and known as the "father of Black Nationalism," began publishing Blake; or the Huts of America as a serial in The Anglo-African Magazine.
 Delany, also internationally known as a scientist and explorer, positioned Blake as an engagement with the racial sciences of the time.
 The Anglo-African Magazine often also published articles on science, particularly the science of race.
 The subject of Delany's serial novel is a successful slave revolt in the Southern states and the founding of a new black country in Cuba.
 Samuel R. Delany described it as "about as close to an SF-style alternate history novel as you can get."
 The serialization ended prematurely, but the entire novel was eventually published in serial form in the Weekly Anglo-African in weekly installments from November 1861 to May 1862.

 The Anglo-African was considered the premier publication featuring the work of black scientists and theorists; Blake's inclusion in its serials highlights its connection to a larger political context focused on black citizenship in the antebellum South.
 Further, while it incorporates elements of the fugitive slave narrative, Blakes narrator is also a scientist, whose focus on data collection and research stand in repudiation of the racial science of the day.
 In fact, this reflects one of Delany's major themes: that Africa and its contributions to science and math were foundational to the Western world.